 Olivier den Hartigh is a language translator of English into French.
 He is an expert in translation and interpreting since 1995, and has a great deal of experience with translation technologies.
 He has worked for many of the world’s largest brands.
 Olivier shares his time between the South of France and Australia.
 He has translated over 2 million words during his career.

-How did you get started in language translation?
+How did you start in the translation industry?

 What translation project are you most proud of and why?